nickpatsiopoulos/MMessages/README.md

 ## General info
 Script created as part of the Full Stack Developer course at Codecademy.

-Rather than store the songs in the javascript file itself, I decided to add them to a separate yaml file which the javascript file reads from.
+Rather than store the songs in the javascript file itself, I decided to add them to a separate yaml file from which the javascript file reads.
 This serves to separate the content layer from the code.

 ## Technologies
 * Node v14.16.1